LeonardoAlchieri/AlfyBooker/README.md

 # Create Scheduled Run

 Now, this is where the fun begings.
-The best way to have a scheduled run of a program in Unix-like systems, that is most likely *MacOS* and *Linux* is to use `cron`.
+The best way to have a scheduled run of a program in Unix-like systems, that is most likely *MacOS* and *Linux*, is to use `cron`.
 To scheduled the program, just to `crontab -e` and then, in the open editor, write a new line with
 TODO: figure out the password and username stuff.
 ```0 22 * * * script.sh```

-If you are using *Windows*, first off plase do not!
+If you are using *Windows*, first off please do not!
 Then, see [this guide](https://datatofish.com/python-script-windows-scheduler/) on how to make a `BAT` file and run it with `Windows Scheduler`.
 If you want to use a command line tool instead, see [here](https://ss64.com/nt/schtasks.html).

 @Leonardo Alchieri, 2022